 on the east and west sides.

 • Durham Region’s gateway to world markets through the St. Lawrence Seaway.

-• Handles $23 million worth of cargo annually, including 357,125 tonnes of salt and steel products, asphalt and grain in 2014.
+• Handles $23 million worth of cargo annually, from calcium chloride, steel products, asphalt and potash.

 Port Alberni Port Authority

 Coast of Vancouver Island at the head of Alberni inlet, 58 kilometres